Marketing91

 The growth of people in terms of monetary value as well as in terms of economy is linked inseparably to the growth of the business.

-The business helps to increase the social status of people, and this is possible with the business creates job and job empowers people with better finances cycle.
+The business helps to increase the social status of people, and this is possible with the business creating jobs and job empowers people with better financial cycle.
 People can produce and consume better products which have to increase their social status.

 The increase in purchasing power gives people the strength and confidence of having a better social status as compared to others.
 Business objectives are designed in such a way that they end up uplifting society.

-Social growth happens when people earn a better income and able to have a better paying capacity.
+Social growth happens when people earn a better income and can have a better-paying capacity.
 Business not only promotes the growth of the economy but also develops society along with a better quality of life for people.

 #3.
 Promotes Innovation